Planning your cross-border inheritance

 EU rules on inheritance do not determine which authority will handle or which law will apply to certain matters linked to succession, such as:

-Nigel is a British pensioner who moved to France upon retirement, where he owns a house and has been living for more than 8 years – the last 5 with his partner Anne.
+Brian is an Irish pensioner who moved to France upon retirement, where he owns a house and has been living for more than 8 years – the last 5 with his partner Anne.

-As Nigel lived in France, it may be convenient for Nigel's heirs to settle the inheritance with a notary in France.
-French law will in principle govern Nigel's inheritance as France was the last country where he lived.
-French law will thus determine who is to inherit, including what shares of the estate should be reserved for Nigel's children and what are Anne's rights to the estate given that Nigel and Anne were not married.
+As Brian lived in France, it may be convenient for Brian's heirs to settle the inheritance with a notary in France.
+French law will in principle govern Brian's inheritance as France was the last country where he lived.
+French law will thus determine who is to inherit, including what shares of the estate should be reserved for Brian's children and what are Anne's rights to the estate given that Brian and Anne were not married.

-English law gives Nigel more freedom to decide who should inherit his estate.
-That is why he decides to indicate in his will that English law should apply to his inheritance, and designates Anne to inherit all of his French property.
+Irish law gives Brian more freedom to decide who should inherit his estate.
+That is why he decides to indicate in his will that Irish law should apply to his inheritance, and designates Anne to inherit all of his French property.

 Find out about national inheritance laws